All guidesEmail Flows

 What are the most common welcome flow mistakes?

-Most welcome flows leak revenue for the same five reasons.
+Most welcome flows fail for the same operational reasons.
 Fix these first.

 3. No clear CTA.
 One email, one primary CTA.
 Make it obvious.